Stellar classification: Stellar classification, habitability, and the search for life

 While humans may eventually be able to colonize any kind of stellar habitat, this section will address the probability of life arising around other stars.

 Stability, luminosity, and lifespan are all factors in stellar habitability.
 Humans know of only one star that hosts life, the G-class Sun, a star with an abundance of heavy elements and low variability in brightness.
 The Solar System is also unlike many stellar systems in that it only contains one star (see Habitability of binary star systems).

 Working from these constraints and the problems of having an empirical sample set of only one, the range of stars that are predicted to be able to support life is limited by a few factors.
 Of the main-sequence star types, stars more massive than 1.5 times that of the Sun (spectral types O, B, and A) age too quickly for advanced life to develop (using Earth as a guideline).
 On the other extreme, dwarfs of less than half the mass of the Sun (spectral type M) are likely to tidally lock planets within their habitable zone, along with other problems (see Habitability of red dwarf systems).
-While there are many problems facing life on red dwarfs, many astronomers continue to model these systems due to their sheer numbers and longevity.
+While there are many problems facing life in red dwarf systems, many astronomers continue to model these systems due to their sheer numbers and longevity.

 For these reasons NASA's Kepler Mission is searching for habitable planets at nearby main-sequence stars that are less massive than spectral type A but more massive than type M—making the most probable stars to host life dwarf stars of types F, G, and K.